 Marta C. Youngblood is a writer, social and educational entrepreneur who lives to engineer solutions to all kinds of problems.
-Based in Hot Springs, Arkansas, Marta is dedicated to helping people plug into their passions and channeling their energies to make the world a better place.
+Based in Little Rock, Arkansas, Marta is dedicated to helping people plug into their passions and channeling their energies to make the world a better place.
 Marta conceived the idea for theWRITEaddiction after witnessing many of her Facebook friends pouring some pretty profound thoughts out via their wall posts but kept complaining that they didn’t have time to write or blog on their own on a regular basis.
 So she had an AHA moment, lets start a group blog and give everyone one day a week to write whatever is on their mind.
 Almost a year later we have TONS of amazing writing as a result of our experiment.
 Several of us are even looking to connect with literary agents to help us move some of this writing into the print publishing sector so if you know someone who knows someone, don’t hesitate to point them our way!

 Scroll Volume 1 (NaNoWriMo 2016 Challenge)

 The world has changed.
 The collapse of the world’s financial markets has resulted in the poor being stripped of their names and assigned numbers.
 Here Human 314 finds herself a strange player in a technology driven-global plot that will determine the very future of humanity’s survival or extinction.

 Do fallen angels get second chances?
 This is a series of short stories about love and loss and redemption that will make you see angels in a whole new light.

 This is a preview of a story that recognizes the realities of Alzheimer’s and how it impacts not only the individual but the entire family unit.
 This fiction work is inspired by the very real way that Alzheimer’s has and continues to impact my family and the lives of many others around the world.